 Note: Each alarm setting is independent of every other.
 For instance, clearing the high inside temperature alarm does not clear the low inside temperature, high outside temperature, or low outside temperature alarms.
 You must clear each alarm individually.

 TOTAL CLEAR

-The total clear function automatically clears all of the high and low readings as well as the stored barometric pressure at the same time.
+The total clear function automatically clears all of the high and low readings at the same time.

 The following functions are reset by the total clear function: